OfficeDev/office-js-docs-pr/docs/includes/enable-debugging-on-edge-devtools.md

+When the add-in is running in Microsoft Edge, UI-less code will not be able to attach to a debugger by default.
-UI-less code, such as add-in commands, or code running while the task pane is not visible, will not be able to attach to a debugger by default.
-You'll need to use [Windows PowerShell](https://docs.microsoft.com/powershell/scripting/getting-started/getting-started-with-windows-powershell) to run a couple commands to enable debugging.
+UI-less code is any code running while the task pane is not visible, such as add-in commands.
+To enable debugging, you need to run the following [Windows PowerShell](https://docs.microsoft.com/powershell/scripting/getting-started/getting-started-with-windows-powershell) commands.

 1. Run the following command to get information for the **Microsoft.Win32WebViewHost** app package.